thamarnan/teslamate-portainer-restore/README.md

 >[!note]
 >We are using just psql command without docker command since we're already in the docker instance
 >
->Correct output should shows bunch of output with lot of activity such as SET CREATE, ALTER, etc
+>Correct output should shows bunch of activity such as SET CREATE, ALTER, etc; without ERROR
 ```
-cd /tmp
+root@46eded4ad7b3:/# cd /tmp
-psql -U teslamate -d teslamate < teslamate.bck
+root@46eded4ad7b3:/# psql -U teslamate -d teslamate < teslamate.bck
 ```

-8. restart all stack and check in grafana dashboard
+8. restart all container in the stack and check in grafana dashboard